ayeungturtle/CodeWars_ConvertToCamelCase/ReadMe.md

 # Convert to camelCase (5kyu)
+## To see the code, open the folder and open "Program.cs."

 Complete the method/function so that it converts dash/underscore delimited words into camel casing.
 The first word within the output should be capitalized